ankitkumar04100/Aqualyx-AI/README.md

 Aqualyx AI is an **AI-powered predictive water management system** that detects hidden leaks and abnormal water usage patterns **before they cause damage or waste**.
 By combining **machine learning, real-time analytics, and a clean dashboard**, it empowers homes, campuses, and cities to **save water, money, and resources**.

 This project demonstrates **innovation, technical depth, and environmental impact**—perfect for hackathon submissions.

 ---

+## 💡 Inspiration

+Water scarcity is a growing global problem.
+Most monitoring systems only report consumption **after waste has occurred**, providing little preventive value.

+As a **B.Tech CSE student**, I wanted to create a **system that predicts leaks and abnormal usage** using **AI**, shifting water management from reactive to **proactive intelligence**.

+> *“What if we could detect leaks before they cause damage?”* — this question inspired **Aqualyx AI**.

+---

+## 🔍 Why This Problem Matters (Real-World Context)

+• Over 30% of urban water loss globally is caused by undetected leaks
+• Most leaks remain hidden for weeks due to underground or wall-level damage
+• Existing water meters are reactive — they report usage, not risk

+⚠️ By the time leaks are visible, structural damage has already occurred.

+Aqualyx AI focuses on **early detection**, not post-damage reporting.

+---